Katanguri17/Image-Recognition-using-Ontology/README.md

 # Frameworks/Tools

-We have designed ontology using Protégé,Protégé is a free, open source ontology editor and knowledge-base framewor We have used Owlready2 library of python for adding instances to the ontology in Owl Format.
+We have designed ontology using Protégé,Protégé is a free, open source ontology editor and knowledge-base framewor We have used Owlready2 library of python for adding instances to the ontology in Owl Format.We used sparql format for making queries and retrieving the results received.